rakshitrao99/rakshitrao99.github.io/Projects.md

 ### Digital makeup transfer and stylization

+- Transfered makeup from an example image to a subject image by modifying the color and skin detail while preserving the face structure.

 ### Object detection in Images
 * Successfully detected objects using color of the same object with the help of OpenCV library and Numpy in python.
 * Implemented color and shape-based tracking for detecting objects using a hue-saturation-value (HSV) color model.
 * Implementation used manual trackbars for choosing the correct upper and lower boundaries for each dimension of HSV.